Fireworks Safety: 7 Steps to Have Fun & Not Get Burned

 "When you are lighting a firework, you are always at risk of hand injury, especially when holding onto a firecracker," says Dr. Alyssa Carnegie, a board-certified orthopedic hand surgeon at the Wilcox Bone & Joint Center who specializes in complex hand trauma, nerve injury and repair, and tendon repair and reconstruction, among other upper extremity issues.

-“Also, alcohol and fireworks can be a deadly combination,” Carnegie adds.
-“Often, we like to enjoy some alcoholic beverages during holiday celebrations; however, alcohol can impair judgement and slow reaction time.”
+"Also, alcohol and fireworks can be a deadly combination," Carnegie adds.
+"Often, we like to enjoy some alcoholic beverages during holiday celebrations; however, alcohol can impair judgment and slow reaction time."

 To ensure a safe and enjoyable celebration, here are seven fireworks safety tips courtesy of Carnegie and the Burn Unit at Straub Medical Center: